Page 3 of 4

 Miss Elisabeth’s Catering917-414-0512; misselisabeths.com

 After graduating from the French Culinary Institute, this Food Network Chopped champion launched her catering company with a focus on local, seasonal, and organic ingredients.
 An elegant feast might feature pan-seared wild striped sea bass with tarragon beurre blanc, tomato risotto, and sautéed spinach, or basil-crusted lamb tenderloin with homemade gnocchi and ratatouille.
 From $150 per person. (ecofriendly)movablefeastcatering.com

 Naturally Delicious Caterers and Event Planners487 Court St., nr.
 Nelson St., Carroll Gardens; 718-237-3727; naturallydelicious.com

 This company features seasonal menus with locally grown ingredients, some of which come straight from its backyard organic garden.
-Founder Loren Michelle and her team work closely with couples to customize menus, which can involve everything from cocktails to full sit-down and family-style dinners.
+Founder Loren Michelle and her team—which now includes in-house wedding planners—work closely with couples to customize menus, which can involve everything from cocktails to full sit-down and family-style dinners.
 Couples can choose from a slew of multiethnic choices, comfort foods, and fusion styles.
 From $150 per person. (ecofriendly)

 Nova Catering & Events820 Tenth Ave., nr.
 55th St.; 212-977-8900; novacateringco.com

-Chris Barbier’s team can handle all the particulars of a wedding, from venue selection to D.J.’s and customized menus.
-Whether the reception is a formal sit-down affair or a free-flowing cocktail hour, these caterers provide an eclectic culinary array that might include hors d’oeuvre like seared ahi tuna with wasabi cream on cornbread. $150 per person.ocnyc.com
+Chris Barbier’s team can handle all the particulars of a wedding, from venue selection to DJs and customized menus.
+Whether the reception is a formal sit-down affair or a free-flowing cocktail hour, these caterers provide an eclectic culinary array that might include hors d’oeuvre such as seared ahi tuna with wasabi cream on cornbread. $100 per person.ocnyc.com

 Couples in search of artfully presented fare love the eye-pleasing dishes conjured up by these detail-oriented caterers.
 They specialize in New American cuisine with European and Asian influences; think truffled grilled cheese with celery relish, seared Wagyu lollipops, and miso-glazed black cod with snow-pea salad.
 Prices upon request.

 Oysters XO917-297-5929; oystersxo.com

 Peter Callahan137 W. 25th St., nr.
 Seventh Ave., fourth fl.; 212-327-1144; petercallahan.com

 P-N-T serves up family- and buffet-style meals such as fried chicken and biscuits, smoked brisket, seasonal sides, and its famous southern-style pies, cookies, and doughnuts.
 Full-service catering, including bar and staff, available.
-From $30 per person. (good value)
+From $35 per person. (good value)

 Pinch Food Design545 W. 27th St., nr.
 11th Ave.; 212-244-7000; pinchfooddesign.com